1911 Grand Rapids furniture workers' strike: Response

-Other events

-On July 15, a parade of 3,000 strikers marched through the main streets of Grand Rapids after Mayor Ellis approved of the event.

 Opposition from churches

 The Christian Reformed Church and Fountain Street Church were the main organizations leading opposition to the strikes.
 The furniture factory businessmen, who lived in nearby mansions in the Heritage Hill neighborhood, attended Fountain Street Church and fearing a loss of contributions from the wealthy members, Reverend Alfred W. Wishart expressed disapproval of the strike.

+On July 15, in one of the last events during the strike, a parade of 3,000 strikers marched through the main streets of Grand Rapids after Mayor Ellis approved of the event.

-Finally, on August 9 the Christian Reformed Church's classes of seventeen churches condemned the union membership, arguing that nowhere in the organization did it call for the interests of serving God.
+Weeks later on August 9, the Christian Reformed Church's seventeen churches condemned union membership, arguing that nowhere in the organization did it call for the interests of serving God.
 According to Erdmans, this was the "death blow" for the strike as the majority of workers were Dutch and belonged to the Christian Reformed Church.
 On August 18, workers voted three to one on returning to work and on August 19, the strike officially ended.

 Aftermath and legacy

-The strike ultimately did not achieve its objectives and the event resulted with lasting changes to the structure of labor and governance in Grand Rapids.
+The strike ultimately did not achieve its objectives and the event resulted in lasting changes to the structure of labor and governance in Grand Rapids.
 Some workers who were involved with the strike were allegedly blacklisted by factories, prohibiting these workers from obtaining jobs.
 Thousands of workers then decided to abandon their jobs in Grand Rapids and sought to continue their careers in regions where they were provided more compensation.
 Following the signing of the Clayton Antitrust Act of 1914 into law, furniture businesses in Grand Rapids faced financial crisis as they were intertwined with local banks, beginning their trajectory of decline.

-Before the strike, furniture businesses in the city resisted any economic and political changes that negatively affected their interests in subtle approaches, but after the labor movement grew local businessmen began to establish power through a formal route of municipal office-holders.
-With businesses upset with Mayor Ellis for supporting the strike, companies successfully lobbied for the city to change from a twelve-ward government – which more accurately represented the city's ethnic groups – to a three ward system in 1916 that placed more power into the demands of Dutch citizens.
+Before the strike, furniture businesses in the city resisted any economic and political changes that negatively affected their interests in subtle approaches, but after the labor movement grew, local businessmen began to establish power through a formal route of municipal office-holders.
+Businesses were upset with Mayor Ellis for supporting the strike, so they successfully lobbied for the city to change from a twelve-ward government – which more accurately represented the city's ethnic groups – to a three ward system in 1916 that placed more power into the demands of Dutch citizens.
 Since 1916, the proposal to increase the number of wards occurred in the 1950s and the 1970s, though they were ultimately unsuccessful.
 In 2020, the city's Task Force on Elected Representation proposed establishing four wards with two representatives after being approached by the groups Empower the Citizens and GR Democracy Initiative.